10up/elasticpress-stream/README.md

 2. Install [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [ElasticPress](https://wordpress.org/plugins/elasticpress/)
 3. Install ElasticPress Stream.
 Within the ElasticPress admin dashboard, activate the ElasticPress Stream feature.

-Once the ElasticPress Stream feature has been activated, Stream will start using Elasticsearch instead of MySQl.
+Once the ElasticPress Stream feature has been activated, Stream will start using Elasticsearch instead of MySQL.
 There are no settings to configure.

 ## License